Santosh-Konappanavar/PortFolio/README.md

   - Ensure you have node.js installed on your computer

-- Can clone repository using vscode
+- Can I clone repository using vscode

   - Ensure you are signed to your github account on vscode